GaelVaroquaux/website/content/science/2019_scientific_highlights.rst

 repository and is done on open data, which means that they can all be easily reproduced.
 I'm very proud of the teams behind these papers.
 Achieving this level of reproducibility requires hard work and discipline.
-It is also a testimonial to an community investment in software tools and infrastructure for open science that has been going on for decades and gives the foundations on which these works build.
+It is also a testimonial to a community investment in software tools and infrastructure for open science that has been going on for decades and gives the foundations on which these works build.